ChidiRnweke/TalkingCode/backend/docs/architecture.md

 # Architecture

-The architecture of the backend isn't following any specific pattern but is rather a loose collection of what I consider to be best practices for any backend system.
+The architecture of the backend isn't following any specific pattern but is rather a loose collection of what I consider to be best practices for any backend.

 ## API layer